 - Where should I place my tap?
 Consideration should be with cleaning.
 If the tap sits on the bench behind the basin then it is harder to clean and grit may build up between the tap and the basin.
 Having the tap in the bench-top can make it hard to place.
 If you have a larger basin then the tap may have to be positioned to the side to fit.
 However placing the tap to the side makes the cleaning easier when the tap in in the bench. ————

 - Why buy Australian made?
 What’s the difference?
 The difference is usually (but not always) that, 1.
 Aussie cabinets are always moisture resistant have an inner and outer side gables.
 2. Aussie cabinets have 16 mm solid backs.
 3. Our soft close drawers are the same as used in kitchens with white metal sides instead of whiteboard. ———————————-

 - How to save money? you can go to the cheaper soft -close runner as found in imported vanities.
-These will save you $15.00 per drawer which can add up.
-We can do both types but only for builders with multiple projects.
-It is well worth it.
+These will save you about $15.00 per drawer which can add up.
+We can do both types but only for builders with multiple projects is it well worth it.
 Both runners are very reliable so it is mainly the look and the price which should be considered.